 - Support through memberships in networks that promote national and international cooperation (e.g. Lions Club)

 - Membership in associations

-- Voluntary assumption of honorary offices
+- volunteering

 PRODUCT RESPONSIBILITY

 Value chain

 At Wilhelm Kneitz AG, yarn is turned into a finished premium textile.
 The following figure schematically shows the value chain until the finished textile is delivered to the customer.